Southern Sampler: Sea, City & Countryside

 Venture north to Mexico on a Chiapas loop, exploring the colonial city of San Cristóbal de las Casas and nearby Maya villages, as well as the jungle-set Maya ruins at Palenque.
 Make your way back to Guatemala and Tikal, the mother of all Maya sites.

 Bus east to Belize, stopping to go river tubing or caving outside hilly San Ignacio, before splashing into the Caribbean – and the barrier reef near either Hopkins or Caye Caulker.
 From Punta Gorda, catch a lancha (small motorboat) to Lívingston, starting point for a serious jungle river cruise to Río Dulce.
 From there, hop one of the frequent buses back to Guatemala City.

 The Center of Central America: Guatemala, El Salvador, Honduras

 - 2 Weeks

-This route explores the less traveled, less expensive and altogether lesser known countries of Central America, taking in two coastlines and a wealth of spectacular scenery in between.
+This route explores the less-traveled, less-expensive and altogether lesser known countries of Central America, taking in two coastlines and a wealth of spectacular scenery in between.

 Turn north and cross into Honduras, heading toward Lago de Yojoa to search for quetzals in the cloud forest.
-Continue north to La Ceiba, jumping-off point for the region’s star diving destination – the Bay Islands.
+Continue north to La Ceiba, the jumping-off point for the region’s star diving destination – the Bay Islands.
 Utila offers the chance to spot enormous whale sharks suspended in the silent waters of the big blue.